mikegleen/modes/doc/source/configuration.rst

    This is the basic command to display or update the text of an element.
 When inserting into an XML field, you can control various features.
-   By default, values are only inserted into an XML field if that field is unpopulated.
+   In ``update_from_csv.py``, values are only inserted into an XML field if that field is unpopulated.
 Specify ``--replace`` to override this.
 By default, if a field in the CSV file is empty, no action takes place.
 Specify ``--empty`` to override this.
 Note ``--empty`` implies ``--replace``.
 See the section :ref:`Reserved Words` for other actions.

+   In ``csv2xml.py``, if a cell in the CSV file is empty, the default value from the :ref:`value` statement is used, if present.

    You must specify a title explicitly with the :ref:`title` statement or implicitly with the :ref:`xpath` statement.